DynamoDB Performance & Latency - Everything You Need To Know

 Global Secondary Indexes

 When you create a GSI, DynamoDB creates another underlying table for the required attributes.
 It creates a separate throughput for the index.
-So all operations made to the index consume its throughput and not the tables.
-So it's recommended to set up the RCU/WCU to be greater than that of the table to avoid potential throttling.
+All operations made to the index consume its throughput and not the table's.
+Therefore, it's recommended to set up the RCU/WCU to be greater than that of the table to avoid potential throttling.

 If you perform heavy writing on a table, and the index in the table has insufficient write capacity, DynamoDB throttles the request and causes latency.